We’ve all been there. That crushing feeling of rejection when you don’t get what you hoped for:

 And while rejection is hard (and painful at times) you will learn something from each experience, which makes you more resilient, experienced and better equipped to deal with future rejection.
 There are many silver linings.

-Remember – there’s no such thing as rejection, only REDIRECTION.
+And remember – there’s no such thing as rejection, only REDIRECTION.

 You’ve got this.